SouvikAnalysis/Kharcha/product-bible/09_KHARCHA_DESIGN_SYSTEM.md

 Every screen should answer:

-"What should I do next?"
+"What is the next best action for the user?"

+Every interaction should reduce friction.

+Every animation should reinforce confidence.

+Every recommendation should be explainable.

-Every interaction should make users feel more confident about managing money.
+Every design decision should make users feel more in control of their money.

-If a design element does not improve clarity or trust, it should be removed.
+---

+# CEO Vision

+People will not remember every screen.

+They will remember how Kharcha made them feel.

+Kharcha should leave users with one feeling after every session:

+"I understand my money a little better today."

+That feeling is our true product.